 See more Addo Safari options for a malaria-free family safari in South Africa.

-Less than a three-hour' drive from Johannesburg, Pilanesberg is one of the best family safari destinations in South Africa, and it's home to the Big 5 animals.
+Less than a three-hour drive from Johannesburg, Pilanesberg is one of the best destinations for family safaris in South Africa, and it's home to the Big 5 animals.

 The Pilanesberg National Park is South Africa's fourth-largest game park, covering approximately 55,000 hectares (135,908 acres).
 It is one of the best Big 5 game reserves near Johannesburg and one of the country's most easily accessible safari parks.
 This malaria-free game reserve features unique geology because it is in an extinct volcano.
 Spend a day on a safari game drive, or stay over at Bakubung Bush Lodge, where children of all ages are welcome.